-Foreign Exchange will be released in late April or early May 2020.
-All four books are available online in paperback or e-book formats.
-Girl in the Painting and We Know Where You Live are available The Book Loft and Story & Song.
+All five novels are available online in paperback or e-book formats.
+Girl in the Painting, Foreign Exchange and We Know Where You Live are available in paperback at The Book Loft and Story &

 I would encourage Amelia Island residents, or anyone for that matter, to show your support for those two stores should you decide to purchase a copy.
 They and other small businesses have been through a difficult time.
 They're part of our quality of life.
 Let's help ensure they remain part of what makes Amelia Island a special place.

 God Only Knows is available only through Amazon, also in paperback or Kindle formats.

 Every web site, it seems, has an obligatory “about” section.
 So here goes.
 In the sense of getting paid to write, I was a professional writer for much of my adult working life.
 But as an advertising copywriter, I never actually thought of it as writing, per se.
 Creating?
 Yes.
 Writing?
 Not really.

 But as time went on, for whatever reason, I started paying attention to how real writers, good writers, wrote.
 I began to study their craft.
 I was drawn to it—rarely just reading but analyzing, dissecting, going back over phrases and sentences two or three times.
 Their writing showed me how much I didn’t know.

 Then, much later in life, I had an idea for a book.
 I liked the idea so I just sat down and wrote it.
 I still wasn’t sure how to write a book,

 Writing is something fueled by an internal engine.
 Yet writing a book doesn’t make you a writer.
 Ultimately the litmus test is more external

 and less self-involved: what do readers call you?

 My sincerest wish is that the joy I get out of writing comes through: that readers enjoy traveling along the road with me—wherever it leads.